Australia & Worldwide

 When did you take your first Qoya class?
 I took my first Qoya class with my sister at a retreat in Costa Rica in 2013.
 I had no idea what I was getting into - I only wanted a holiday with my sister.
 Within 15 minutes of our first session, I was hooked.
 I realised that I had been looking at my life through a very warped perspective, almost as if I was looking through a tilted window frame.
 Doing Qoya for that week in Costa Rica changed my entire outlook.
 It righted that window and locked it into place.
 I clearly understood my inherent worth.
 That certainty of my value in this world since has been unshakeable.
 It was magic.

 What does it mean for you to teach Qoya?
 You know when you're with a friend and she's talking about all the things she needs to fix about herself?
 In your head, you're thinking, "You have no idea how magnificent you are!"
-That's why I want to teach Qoya - because I want to help women realise how amazingly magnificent they are.
+That's why I want to teach Qoya - because I want to create the space that allows women to discover and remember how amazingly magnificent they are.
 Qoya is the process and the channel to help women do that.
 If I can bring that to women so they catch even a glimpse of their own magnificence - then it's a damn good day.

 What is your favorite song to dance to right now?
 River by Ibeyi, Breezeblocks by alt-J, Born This Way by Lady GaGa